How to Use ChatGPT with StreetSpring for Business Location Research

 4. At what rent level does this location become clearly viable for my concept?

-Use this if you're a commercial real estate agent preparing a client-facing summary of StreetSpring data for multiple locations.
+Use this if you're a commercial real estate agent producing a client-facing summary of StreetSpring data for multiple candidate locations.

 I'm a commercial real estate agent helping a client evaluate locations for a